-September copper lifted its head on Thursday but failed to retake the $4.00 per pound ($8,800 per tonne) level in Chicago trading.
+September copper lifted its head over the last week and is now only just trading above the $4.00 per pound ($8,800 per tonne) level in Chicago.

-The price of the bellwether metal is now more than 23% below its intra-day peak struck mid-May following a short squeeze, primarily played out in US markets.
+The price of the bellwether metal is still down more than 20% from its intra-day peak struck mid-May following a short squeeze, primarily played out in US markets.
 Year to date gains are all but wiped out.

 Copper’s fall since the squeeze was squoze compares to bandwagoners eager to jump on the next big thing calling for $15,000 early next year and $40,000 a tonne in the “not too distant future”.